 The larger the fish, the thicker and wider the backbone is.
 It can grow so thick that it will rob you of precious meat if you try to use the single-fillet technique we just went through.

 First, make a cut with the end of your fillet knife along the backbone.
 Where is it?
 Look for a thin, straight line on the fish that curves around the gut cavity.
 Cut there.Continue to 7 of 9 below.

 Now you free the meat from the bones.
 That is how you should think about it, freeing meat rather than slicing through it.

 Start at the tail end by running the fillet knife away from you (toward where the head was) on the angle of the backbone.
-What I mean is that when you made your first cut in Step 5, you were on the top of the backbone.
 Now you run the knife over one side of the backbone.

 Once you get to the edge, pierce the skin with the knife and free it off the carcass entirely.